 In part two, which has its own 7 steps, the reader remains in audience inferior position as we learn after Paul arrives in New York that he’s done a Marion Crane and stolen money from his work, planning to escape at the weekend to start a new, more glamorous life.
 (In fact, Hitchcock re-used a trope employed by Willa Catha, not the other way round.)

 This story is interesting because of what Willa Cather chose to dramatise and what she chose to summarise.
-Here she summarises a battle rather than dramatising it:
+Here she summarises a big struggle rather than dramatising it:

 The upshot of the matter was, that the principal went to Paul’s father, and Paul was taken out of school and put to work.
 The manager at Carnegie Hall was told to get another usher in his stead, the doorkeeper at the theatre was warned not to admit him to the house, and Charley Edwards remorsefully promised the boy’s father not to see him again.